RunestoneInteractive/RunestoneServer/pip2/source/Tuples/UnpackingDictionaryItems.rst

 Each time line 4 is executed, p will refer to one key-value pair from d.
 A pair is just a tuple, so p[0] refers to the key and p[1] refers to the value.

-That code is easier to read if we unpacked to the key-value pairs into two variable names.
+That code is easier to read if we unpack the key-value pairs into two variable names.

 .. activecode:: cp_09_tuple6